How to prepare for your cat’s home euthanasia appointment

 6. If Your Cat Reacts Briefly to the Injection

 Occasionally, cats can react to the small needle.
-If this happens, and if your cat starts to walk or move away:
+If this happens, and if your cat starts to walk or run away:

 7. How We Handle Restraint (When Rarely Needed)